Northern Ireland Travel Guide: 24 Amazing Visitor Experiences!

 Location: The Gobbins – 77-83 Gobbins Road, Larne

-Bring your hiking shoes and a pinch of courage to cross Carrick-A-Rede Rope Bridge, which links the mainland to the small island of Carraig a’ Ráid (Rock of the Casting).
+Bring your hiking shoes and a pinch (or gigantic heap) of courage to cross Carrick-A-Rede Rope Bridge, which links the mainland to the small island of Carraig a’ Ráid (Rock of the Casting).

 Be warned that this is not for the faint-hearted as there have been instances where visitors have had to be taken off the island by boat because of intense fear of walking back across the bridge.